A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Retrieval

-\textbf{Training Strategy.} The primary training objective for retrievers typically adheres to a consistent paradigm: learning a parametric mapping that projects knowledge and queries into a shared embedding space.
-Therefore, contrastive learning~\cite{Khosla2020SupervisedLearning} is widely applied in training the retriever, where the retriever learns to distinguish relevant knowledge and question-image pairs from irrelevant ones by maximizing the similarity of positive pairs and minimizing the similarity of negative pairs in the embedding space~\cite{Karpukhin2020DenseAnswering, Chen2022MuRAG:Text,Lin2023Fine-grainedAnswering}:
+\textbf{Training Strategy.} The primary objective in training retrievers is to establish a shared embedding space where both knowledge and queries are mapped parametrically. \cref{tab:training_strat} summarizes the main training strategies for effective retrievers.
+It is noted that contrastive learning~\cite{Khosla2020SupervisedLearning} is widely employed, which optimizes the retriever by maximizing the similarity of positive knowledge-query pairs while minimizing the similarity of negative pairs~\cite{Karpukhin2020DenseAnswering, Chen2022MuRAG:Text,Lin2023Fine-grainedAnswering, Deng2025EnablingAnswering}.
+The general contrastive loss function is: